 Limit Your Caffeine Intake

 We’re not saying you have to give up your morning cup of joe, but limiting your caffeine intake may help support better vitamin D levels.
 As it turns out, caffeine may inhibit vitamin D absorption in the body.
-In addition to keeping your caffeine intake limited, try to take your vitamin D supplement at a different time of day than when you have your cup of coffee.
+In addition to keeping your caffeine intake limited, try to take your vitamin D supplement at a different time of day than the time you have your cup of coffee.

 Get Some Sunshine

-This one goes without saying, but it just wouldn’t seem right if we didn’t mention sunshine as one of the best ways to get some natural vitamin D. Try to get out in the sun for 15-20 minutes each day to soak up that sunshine vitamin.
+This one goes without saying, but it just wouldn’t seem right if we didn’t mention sunshine as one of the best ways to get some natural vitamin D. Try to get out in the sun for 15-20 minutes every day to soak up that sunshine vitamin.

 How Much Vitamin D Should You Get Per Day?

-The total amount of vitamin D you should get each day depends on age, but a growing body of science is now concluding that 5,000 IU a day of vitamin D is the optimal amount to combat deficiency and keep your body and immune system running efficiently.
+The total amount of vitamin D you should get each day depends on age, but a growing body of science is now concluding that 5,000 IU per day of vitamin D is the optimal amount to combat deficiency and keep your body and immune system running efficiently.